 Additional Professional Affiliations

 The photos we take, like the stories we write, often have very personal backgrounds, things that we know but our readers and viewers don't.
 I'd like to share some of the history of a few of the photos on this page with you.

-See the one where I'm dancing with the really big Indian man (the handsome Cherokee guy in the red shirt)?
-Well, that's John Gritts, and we're at the big Gala for the American Indian College Fund in New York, dancing to Kevin Bacon and his band.
+See the one where I'm dancing with the tall, handsome Cherokee Indian man in the red shirt?
+Well, that's my husband John Gritts, and we're at the big Gala for the American Indian College Fund in New York, dancing to Kevin Bacon and his band.
 They do fundraising for the 32 tribal colleges around the nation.
 If you're looking for a good cause, they're it!

 See the photo with John and me standing next to a beautiful long-haired gal wearing a leather fringed vest and a swash-buckling bearded fellow next to her?
 Well, that's Mike and Kathleen O'Neal Gear.
 They raise buffalo on their big spread in Wyoming and they've written a gazillion books and they've always had more faith in me than I've had in myself.
 I hope you have someone like that in your life too.

 There are a couple of silhouettes of me, one feeding sea gulls and the other standing with the ocean behind me, and one of me touching the trunk of a tree.
 Those were taken on the San Juan Islands near Seattle by Kathleen Jo Ryan, an amazing photographer, producer, and friend.
 Irish Traditions, Ranching Traditions, Writing Down the River, and Right to Risk are all projects of hers (the whole river trip writing thing is all her fault).